-Stephen J. Kovatch is the President of Compliance Technologies, Inc. (CTI) and Manager of its Technical Services Division.
+Stephen J. Kovatch is a Senior Client Manager at Compliance Technologies, Inc. (CTI).
 He received his Bachelor of Science in Earth Science from Bowling Green State University in 1973, and he is a Certified Hazardous Materials Manager (No. 6126) through the Institute of Hazardous Materials Management in Rockville, MD.

 Mr. Kovatch focuses on assisting clients in establishing corporate regulatory compliance programs in the areas of air, water, and waste management.
 He has advised hundreds of clients in the development of their programs by employing broad-scope methods such as facility audits, raw material use and process assessments, evaluation of written management plans, and appraisal of employee training programs.
 Mr. Kovatch also provides direction to industrial facility owners who are active in the transaction of contaminated property by defining objectives, coordinating soil and water sampling protocols, risk assessment, and remedial / cleanup activities.
 He frequently represents clients in property sales negotiations and regulatory agency and insurance proceedings.